-According to the Spanish Non-Resident Income Tax Act, regardless of whether the referred income is characterised as interest or capital gains, such income would be tax exempt in Spain to the extent the purchaser: (i) is resident for tax purposes in an EU Member State, other than a tax haven territory; and (ii) does not act, in regards to the purchase of the receivables, through a permanent establishment located in Spain or outside the EU.
+According to the Spanish Non-Resident Income Tax Act, regardless of whether the referred income is characterised as interest or capital gains, such income would be tax-exempt in Spain to the extent the purchaser: (i) is resident for tax purposes in an EU Member State or in a State within the European Economic Area, other than a tax haven territory, provided that is also the "beneficial owner" of such income (recent ECJ decisions of February 26, 2019, on the so-called "Danish cases" (C-115/16, C-118/16, C-119/16 and C-299/16) may have an impact on the interpretation of the concept "beneficial ownership" by Spanish Tax Authorities); and (ii) does not act, in regards to the purchase of the receivables, through a permanent establishment located in Spain or outside the EU or the European Economic Area.

-Residence for tax purposes in an EU Member State must be accredited through a certificate of tax residency issued by the relevant tax authorities.
+Residence for tax purposes in an EU Member State or in a State within the European Economic Area must be accredited through a certificate of tax residency issued by the relevant tax authorities.
 Tax residency certificates are valid for a one-year period.

-In case the purchaser is resident for tax purposes in a non-EU Member State, it may be subject to withholding tax in Spain in accordance with the provisions set forth in the relevant convention for the avoidance of double taxation.
+In case the purchaser is resident for tax purposes in a State that is not an EU Member State and neither a State within the European Economic Area, it may be subject to withholding tax in Spain in accordance with the provisions set forth in the relevant convention for the avoidance of double taxation.
 Residency in a particular jurisdiction for the purposes of the application of a reduced or a nil withholding tax in accordance with a specific convention must be accredited through a certificate of tax residency, issued by the relevant tax authorities.
 These certificates are valid for a one-year period.

-In case the purchaser can neither accredit to be tax resident in an EU Member State nor in a jurisdiction with which Spain has a convention for the avoidance of double taxation in force, the purchaser would be subject to tax on the income derived from the transaction at the general current tax rate of 19%.
+In case the purchaser can neither accredit to be tax resident in an EU Member State, nor in a State within the European Economic Area, nor in a jurisdiction with which Spain has a convention for the avoidance of double taxation in force, the purchaser would be subject to tax on the income derived from the transaction at the general current tax rate of 19%.

-Whether any part of the payments made by the obligor to the seller is subject to withholding tax in Spain depends, in case the seller is a Spanish company or permanent establishment located in Spain, on the nature of such payments.
+Whether any part of the payments made by the obligor to the seller is subject to withholding tax in Spain depends, in case the seller is a Spanish company or a permanent establishment located in Spain of a foreign entity, on the nature of such payments.
 In principle, payments made in remuneration of a delivery of goods or of the rendering of services are not subject to withholding tax in Spain.
 However, interest paid as remuneration of the deferral on the payment of a commercial transaction would be subject to withholding tax in Spain at the general tax rate of 19%.